Situational ethics: Joseph Fletcher

 Fletcher proposed that in forming an ethical system based on love, he was best expressing the notion of "love thy neighbor," which Jesus Christ taught in the Gospels of the New Testament of the Bible.
 Through situational ethics, Fletcher was attempting to find a "middle road" between legalistic and antinomian ethics.
 Fletcher developed his theory of situational ethics in his books: The Classic Treatment and Situation Ethics.
 Situational ethics is thus a teleological or consequential theory, in that it is primarily concerned with the outcome or consequences of an action; the end.
 Fletcher proposed that loving ends justify any means.
 He abandoned his theistic belief in his later life but never strayed away from his belief in situation ethics.

 Fletcher outlined his theory in four "working principles" and six "fundamental principles".

 The four working principles

-The following are presuppositions Fletcher makes before setting out the situational ethics theory:
+The following are presuppositions Fletcher makes before setting out the situation(al) ethics theory: